Evgeny-Kravchenko/interview-questions/README.md

 15. <a id="html-figcaption">What is the use of figcaption tag in HTML 5?</a>

     The <figcaption> element is used to provide a caption to an image.
 It is an optional tag and can appear before or after the content within the <figure> tag.
 The <figcaption> element is used with <figure> element and it can be placed as the first or last child of the <figure> element.

+16. <a id="html-details-summary">What is the use of details and summary tag?</a>

+    The details tag is used to specify some additional details on the web page.
+It can be viewed or hidden on demand.
+The summary tag is used with details tag.

+17. <a id="html-datalist">What is datalist tag?</a>

+    The HTML 5 datalist tag provides an autocomplete feature on the form element.
+It facilitates users to choose the predefined options to the users to select data.

+18. <a id="html-not-doctype">If I do not put <!DOCTYPE html> will HTML 5 work?</a>

+    No, the browser will not be able to identify that it is an HTML document and HTML 5 tags do not function properly.

+19. <a id="html-required">What is the use of the required attribute in HTML5?</a>

+    It forces a user to fill text on the text field or text area before submitting the form.
+It is used for form validation.

+20. <a id="html-character">Do all character entities display properly on all systems?</a>

+    No, there are some character entities that cannot be displayed when the operating system that the browser is running on does not support the characters.
+When that happens, these characters are displayed as boxes.

+21. <a id="html-change-number-list">How do you change the number type in the middle of a list?</a>

+    The ```<li>``` tag includes two attributes – type and value.
+The type attribute can be used to change the numbering type for any list item.
+The value attribute can change the number index.

+22. <a id="html-multicolored">How do you create multicolored text in a webpage?</a>

+    To create text with different colors, use the <font color=”color”>…</font> tags for every character that you want to apply color.
+You can use this tag combination as many times as needed, surrounding a single character or an entire word.

+23. <a id="html-checkboxes-group">What is the advantage of grouping several checkboxes together?</a>

+    Although checkboxes don’t affect one another, grouping checkboxes together help to organize them.
+Checkbox buttons can have their name and do not need to belong to a group.
+A single web page can have many different groups of checkboxes.